lisaross/tana-import-tools-google-docs/README_GoogleDocs.md

 ## Configuration

 1.  **Set Environment Variables:** The tool requires your Google API Client ID and Client Secret to be set as environment variables.
-Set them in your terminal session or add them to your shell profile (`.bashrc`, `.zshrc`, etc.):
+Add as .env, set them in your terminal session or add them to your shell profile (`.bashrc`, `.zshrc`, etc.):
     ```bash
     export GOOGLE_CLIENT_ID="YOUR_CLIENT_ID"
     export GOOGLE_CLIENT_SECRET="YOUR_CLIENT_SECRET"